ThePhD/ThePhD.github.io/_posts/2020-01-24-To Bind And Loose a Reference - Optional.markdown

 # "Just be Neutral"

 Everything I am writing now, I knew before I walked into the LEWG room during the November San Diego 2018 Committee Meeting.
 I knew this Unicorn never existed.
 I knew it was just an illusion.
 And yet, as I gazed upon my research, I realized that even if assign-through never existed, the pontificating and posturing over 13 years served as a ritual.
-And from that ritual and the sacrifice of Due Diligence, the Committee spawned into this world an unholy aberration composed solely of an undead idea and its own force of will, allowed to graft itself together in the shadowy corners of our blind faith in others.
+And from that ritual and the sacrifice of Due Diligence, the Committee spawned into this world an unholy aberration.
+Composed solely of an undead idea, this thing became its own force of will and grafted itself together in the shadowy corners of our blind faith in others.

 ![Journeying through the C++ Dark Woods](/assets/img/2020-01-24/WusDisWusDat - Mythical Lies - Page 3.jpg)